yassouali/fast.ai_notes/parctical_DL/lecture1.md

 **Secure access via port forwarding**

-When running your Jupyter Notebooks on our own server, we need to find a way to securely access it.
+When running the Jupyter Notebooks on our own server, we need to find a way to securely access it.

 ```
 # ssh -L local_port:remote_host:remote_port remote_machine_ip